Court of Master Sommeliers

 The Court of Master Sommeliers (CMS) is an educational organisation established in 1977 to encourage improved standards of beverage service by sommeliers, particularly in wine and food pairing.
-From the court's inception through 2018, a worldwide total of 274 people have earned its Master Sommelier diploma, the highest level.
+From the court's inception through 2018, a worldwide total of 282 people have earned its Master Sommelier diploma, the highest level.

 History

 Organisations of wine professionals in England date to the 12th century, when the Worshipful Company of Vintners is believed to have been established.
 It gained a royal charter in 1364; although its control over the wine industry was gradually loosened by deregulation, the company continued to have considerable influence within it.
 In 1953, the first six Masters of Wine were granted that title after passing an exam given by the company, and became heads of the Institute of Masters of Wine (IMW) established two years later.

 The first Masters came from many different professions, but none worked in the service industry.
 Since the wine industry depended on knowledgeable service professionals to sell its products, they needed a way to train and recognize superior wine knowledge in that industry.
 It was also a way to rebuild the sommelier profession in the UK, which had dwindled since World War II.

 The first Master Sommelier examination was held in the United Kingdom in 1969; the Court of Master Sommeliers was established in 1977 as an international examining body for sommeliers.
 It was set up under the supervision of the Vintners Company, the IMW, The British Hotels & Restaurants Association, The Wine & Spirit Association of Great Britain, and The Wholesale Tobacco Trade Association.

-In 1984, Fred Dame was the first person ever to pass all three parts of the Master Sommelier examination at once, which is called "winning the Krug Cup".
+In 1984, Fred Dame was the first person to pass all three parts of the Master Sommelier examination at once, which is called "winning the Krug Cup".

 In 1986 the first Master Sommelier exams were held in the United States.
 The American chapter of the CMS was established under the name Court of Master Sommeliers Americas, and also conducts exams and workshops in Canada.